 Why red eggs and not chocolate?
 The egg is an ancient symbol of fertility and rebirth and has been adopted by Christianity to represent the empty tomb of Christ.
 The colour represents the blood shed at the crucifixion.
 Chocolate eggs as we know them have their origins in early nineteenth century France and Germany, they can be found occasionally in Greek supermarkets now.

 In the days leading up to Easter the supermarkets had stocks of pre-boiled and dyed red eggs.
 There was red dye available to buy or you could try more natural ways.
 Effrosyni over on her blog explains the simple traditional way with natural ingredients, I’ll try this next year.
 Many shops and business closed from late Thursday through to Monday, it’s a time to be with family and your church, in many ways Easter is more important than Christmas here.

-This is a very sombre day in the Easter calendar, the village was a little quieter with no loud music and not much laughter heard.
+Good Friday is a very sombre day in the Easter calendar, the village was a little quieter with no loud music and not much laughter heard.
 I continued my spring cleaning and sewing, then joined my parents for a fish supper in Haraki, returning to Pylona in time for the evening church service procession around the village.

 Most of the population were at the church along with many locals from other villages.
 I saw why Easter is known as ‘Greek fashion week’, with the younger women in their finest little black dresses and sparkly high heeled shoes.
 Some of the smaller children had lanterns with them for the walk.
 Overall the whole the atmosphere was reverential, even teenage boys were talking in much quieter tones.